 Most real estate investors will rely on private money or hard money loans for impending deals.
 However, it’s uncommon for most private and hard money lenders to cover the entire cost of the purchase and rehab.
 Most lenders, for example, will only lend a percentage of the purchase price or after-repair-value (ARV)—usually somewhere around 70% of the home’s value.
 As a result, most borrowers will need to secure additional capital; that’s where gap funding comes into play.

 Real estate gap funding can make up for the shortcomings of most hard money lenders.
 More importantly, gap money may cover the difference between the original hard money loan and the remaining cost obligations.
-That means gap funding for real estate investors may cover the rest of the acquisition costs, in addition to the costs incurred from rehabbing, marketing, and selling the property.
+That means gap funding for real estate investors may cover the rest of the acquisition costs, in addition to the expenses incurred from rehabbing, marketing, and selling the property.

 It is worth noting, however, that gap loans typically coincide with more expensive rates than their private and hard money counterparts.
 Since gap loans are technically a second position loan (behind the original loan), they’ll compensate for the added risk with higher rates.
 Additionally, gap funding lenders may also require borrowers to hand over a percentage of the deal’s resulting profits.
 While gap funding has helped countless real estate investors carry out deals they may not have otherwise had the chance to, it must be used conservatively.